fatalaijon/gorilla-game/README.md

 # or pass image data to constructor:
 img2 = ImageTk.PhotoImage(image_data)
 ```
-documentation claims that `ImageTk.PhotoImage` is a
+documentation states that `ImageTk.PhotoImage` is a
 "Tkinter-compatible photo image."
 The `ImageTk.PhotoImage` constructor also accepts `file=` and `data=`
 parameters to initialize the photo image object.